guotong1988/guotong1988.github.io/research/_posts/2022-11-01-self-reference.md

 Then we train model upon the seed dataset.
 Then we predict labels for the next unlabel data.
 The model's top-10 predictions are the references for human labeling.
-The experiment results shows that, the model trained upon our self-guided dataset can achieve ~90% accuracy in its own training dataset.
+The experiment results shows that, the models trained upon our self-guided dataset can achieve ~90% accuracy in its own training dataset.

 #### keywords
 Deep Learning, Human Labeling, Data Centric, Human-In-The-Loop